 - Have trouble expressing themselves articulately

-A Speech Language Pathologist usually assesses the problems a child might have with phonological awareness and draws out a well- structured intervention plan best suited for the child.
+A Speech Language Pathologists usually assesses the problems a child might have with phonological awareness and draws out a well- structured intervention best suited for the child.
 An SLP plays a vital role in providing therapy and important language skills to a child.

 An SLP’s knowledge of semantics, syntax, morphology and language development is crucial in providing the right kind of intervention to those having trouble with phonological awareness.

 Teaching and exposure to a rich language environment can at times improve a child’s phonological awareness.
 In addition to that the following activities can be done at home to improve your child’s phonological awareness: